richstokes/InfiniChat/README.md

 - **Smart Context Management**: When conversation history grows too large, earlier messages are intelligently summarized by the LLM itself to maintain context
 - **Streaming Responses**: Real-time streaming of model outputs with live display
 - **Attractive Terminal UI**: Rich text formatting with color-coded speakers and panels
+- **Debate Mode**: Set a specific topic for the models to debate, with one arguing "for" and the other "against"
 - **Conversation Saving**: Automatically saves transcripts of conversations

 ## Requirements